clevelandmusicco/HothouseExamples/README.md

 Also included is a `create_new_proj.py` helper script that creates a compilable, VS Code-ready "scaffolding" project for writing your own effects for the Hothouse.

 If you're not familar with the Daisy Seed or its development environment, check out the [Electrosmith Daisy Ecosystem Wiki](https://github.com/electro-smith/DaisyWiki/wiki).

+## A note for the ~~neckbeards~~ perfectionists

+The code in this project is meant to strike a balance between educational and functional.
+There are more elegant, concise, and sometimes "better" ways to accomplish what much of this code does.
+However, in the interest of accessibility and understandability, it is presented in a simple, straightforward form.
+If you want to improve the code in ways that make it more educational and functional, please do so!
+Pull requests are always welcome.

 ## Getting started